 - Flexibility, compassion, loving self care

 The Non-Diet Approach is a gentle approach that allows you to build skills and confidence in your own innate ability to select appropriate foods for your body in appropriate amounts.
+We work together on skills to support body acceptance.

 Words to describe the differences between the Non-Diet Approach and Dieting